 Ever wonder what it would be like to be Beth Terry for a day?
 Or any one of a number of other green bloggers?
-Well, now’s your opportunity to find out because the women of the Green Moms Carnival (of which you don’t have to be a mom to be a member) have all decided to write about one day in their lives.
+Well, now’s your opportunity to find out because a bunch of us have all decided to write about one day in our lives.
 Could be fascinating.
 Could be as tedious as watching pants dry on a wooden drying rack.
 My contribution is a rundown of last Thursday, which I chose because Thursdays are typical work days, and I knew I’d have 8 hours at my accounting job wherein I would not have to detail every action.

 I wake up at 9am with Soots standing on my chest, staring at me expectantly.
 It’s funny.
 I wait as long as I can, until he starts batting my face and nibbling my chin, to get up.
 This is our daily ritual.
 Soots and Arya expect to be fed as soon as I get out of bed.
 Any deviation is a betrayal.
 Unfortunately, they find themselves betrayed almost every morning as I putter around, putting my tea kettle on or maybe checking… Read the rest

 As an anti-plastics blogger, I should be able to write about the gulf oil spill in my sleep.
 The connections seem obvious.
 Plastic comes from oil.
 Our demand for plastic drives up the demand for oil, as do our demands for all the other products made from oil.
 I should be able to write about this topic as I would write about anything else related to plastic, things like Bisphenol-A, bottled water, PVC, phthalates, ocean plastic pollution, and yet until now, I couldn’t.